 First of all, it is important to note that the Regulation applies not only to the FinTech companies established in EU but also to the companies established outside EU, if they have European customers.

 Furthermore, it is important that a person’s consent to the processing of personal data is received properly.
-To obtain such consent, FinTech company will have to submit a request to process the data separately from other issues (i.e., separately from the terms and conditions), in a simple form and in clear and understandable language.
-Pre- ticked opt-in or opt-out boxes will no longer be allowed, for each category of data un-ticked opt-in method will have to be used.
-The burden of proof that the consent to the processing of personal data was properly received will be on data controller, namely FinTech company.
+To obtain such consent, FinTech company have to submit a request to process the data separately from other issues (i.e., separately from the terms and conditions), in a simple form and in clear and understandable language.
+Pre- ticked opt-in or opt-out boxes are no longer allowed, for each category of data un-ticked opt-in method have to be used.
+The burden of proof that the consent to the processing of personal data was properly received is on data controller, namely FinTech company.

 Thirdly, data protection officer in FinTech company.
-Regulation does not require that the data protection officer must be appointed in every company, but it seems that the data protection officer will have to work for the majority of FinTech companies, as most of them will be collecting, controlling, using and processing sensitive personal data (i.e., biometric data for identification of individuals), data management will be linked to the main activity of these companies, these companies according to a certain order will continuously or periodically assess the risk of credit rating, terrorist financing, money laundering purposes.
+Regulation does not require that the data protection officer must be appointed in every company, but it seems that the data protection officer has to work for the majority of FinTech companies, as most of them are collecting, controlling, using and processing sensitive personal data (i.e., biometric data for identification of individuals), data management is linked to the main activity of these companies, these companies according to a certain order will continuously or periodically assess the risk of credit rating, terrorist financing, money laundering purposes.

 Regulation allows to choose whether the data protection officer will be an employee, or will act by a service agreement as natural or legal person from the outside.

 Fourth, performance of the data protection impact assessment.
 Where a type of data processing in particular using new technologies, and taking into account the nature, scope, context and purposes of the processing, is likely to result in a high risk to the rights and freedoms of natural person, FinTech companies shall, prior to the data processing, carry out an assessment of the impact of the envisaged processing operations on the protection of personal data.